George Saville

-George Alan Saville (born 1 June 1993) is a professional footballer who plays as a midfielder for club Luton Town and the Northern Ireland national team.
+George Alan Saville (born 1 June 1993) is a professional footballer who plays as a midfielder for club Bromley and the Northern Ireland national team.

 Saville began his senior career with Chelsea but did not make a first team appearance.
 His first professional games came on loan at Millwall and Brentford respectively.
 George is the younger brother of fellow Chelsea youth product Jack Saville.

 Club career

 Chelsea

 Saville playing for Brentford in 2014.

 Born in Camberley, Saville came through the Chelsea Academy, having been there since 2004, when Brendan Rodgers came to Chelsea from Reading.
 His older brother Jack also joined Chelsea.
 He was part of the Chelsea reserve side that won the FA Youth Cup in 2010, having first played at that level on 23 March 2010 in a 2–1 Premier Reserve League South defeat against Fulham.
 In July 2010 he signed his first professional contract but only featured in reserve team action, winning the 2010–11 Premier Reserve League after a play-off victory over Blackburn.

 He signed a new three-and-a-half-year contract in January 2012, and ended the year with his first involvement with the first team: Appearing as an unused substitute in two League Cup ties and also during the Club World Cup in Japan.

 In February 2013, Saville joined Championship side Millwall on a loan deal until the end of the season.
 Here, he made his senior debut on 2 March against Leeds United.
 He made two further appearances for the Lions during this spell.

 During the close season, Saville was again loaned out, this time joining League One club Brentford until 5 January 2014.
 He made his Brentford debut on the opening day of the 2013–14 season in a 1–1 draw at Port Vale. and scored his first senior goal on 19 October, in a 3–1 victory over Colchester United.
 With Brentford chasing promotion, Saville's performances saw new manager Mark Warburton extend the loan until the end of the season.

 His performance against promotion rivals Leyton Orient on 15 March garnered him the man of the match award and a place in the Football League Team of the Week.
 By the end of the season, Saville had made 44 appearances and scored four goals to help Brentford win automatic promotion to the Championship.